-Advanced industrial countries have been exhibiting a steady decline of the labor income shares in the last two decades.
+Abstract: Advanced industrial countries have been exhibiting a steady decline of the labour income shares in the last two decades.
 We explain this phenomenon by resorting to the old Stolper-Samuelson theorem.
-The conclusions concerning the impact of free trade on the income distribution are unambiguous in a Heckscher-Ohlin world with two countries, two goods and two factors of production (capital and labor).
-In contrast, the consequences of FDI from the capital abundant country (EU) to the labor abundant CEEC are ambiguous.
-Both scenarios are investigated theoretically and then simulated with a hypothetical two country CGE model, including the EU and the CEEC.
-A panel regression for both regions separately, helps to decide empirically which influences on the development of the labor income shares are at work.
-Globalization, measured by revealed comparative advantage (increase in global net trade) has contributed to a decline in the labor income shares in the EU.
-Additionally, those countries which are engaged more in trade with the CEEC can expect a sharper decline in the wage share.
-Global net FDI outflow also exerts a negative influence on the labor income share in the EU.
-In the CEEC the increase in global net trade had a positive influence on the labor income share, trade with the EU, however, dampened the
+The conclusions concerning the impact of free trade on the income distribution are unambiguous in a Heckscher-Ohlin world with two countries, two goods and two factors of production (capital and labour).
+In contrast, the consequences of FDI from the capital abundant country (EU) to the labour abundant CEEC are ambiguous.
+Both scenarios are investigated theoretically, simulated with a hypothetical two country CGE model, including the EU and the CEEC and then tested empirically.
+Accordingly, globalisation has contributed to a decline in the labour income shares in the EU and an increase in the CEEC.
+Additionally, those EU countries which are engaged more in trade with the CEEC ('mini-globalisation' in Europe) can expect a sharper decline in the wage share.